A deep convolutional neural network that is invariant to time rescaling: Experiments

-For this experiment we developed a novel variant of the Adding Problem {[}16{]}, which we refer to as the Morse Adding Problem.
+For this experiment we developed a novel variant of the Adding Problem \cite{Hochreiter.Schmidhuber.1997}, which we refer to as the Morse Addition.
 In this task, SITHCon and TCN networks received a two-dimensional time-series input.
-As illustrated in Figure {[}\ref{fig:exp_examples}{]}.B, the first dimension was composed of a continuous stream of ten Morse code symbols, which we mapped onto the numbers 0.0 through 0.9 and selected at random and with replacement to form a sequence representing numerical values.
+As illustrated in Fig. \ref{exp_examples}.B, the first dimension was composed of a continuous stream of ten Morse code symbols, which we mapped onto the numbers 0.0 through 0.9 and selected at random and with replacement to form a sequence representing numerical values.
 The second dimension was only zeros except for two pseudo-randomly selected locations with a value of 1.0, one occurring in the first half of the signal and one occurring in the latter half.
 The goal of the task was to decode the Morse code symbols indicated by the bits in the second dimension, and then add the two decoded symbol values together.
 For example, if the symbols for 0.1 and 0.6 were identified as the targets within the stream of 10 Morse code symbols, the networks would have to output 0.7.

-We trained the TCN and SITHCon networks on the Morse Adding Problem such that each bit in the sequence was repeated five times, which we denote as the scale of 1.0.
+We trained the TCN and SITHCon networks on the Morse Adding Problem such that each bit in the sequence was repeated five times at scale 1.0.
 We trained both networks to minimize Mean Squared Error (MSE).
-Once the learning was converged, we evaluated their ability to perform the task with the input sequences at other scales.
+Once trained, we evaluated each network's ability to perform the task with the input sequences at other scales.
 The TCN had 425k weights, and SITHCon had 31k.